ekleinso/node-web-app/README.md

 # GitOps with Tekton and ArgoCD
 ## Simple Node JS App Soup to Nuts: From DeskTop Docker to OpenShift Cluster

-This git repo is a simple contains a simple node applicaiton that uses argocd to deploy its tekton pipeline to OpenSHift 4.3.
+This git repo is a simple contains a simple node application that uses argocd to deploy its tekton pipeline to OpenSHift 4.3.
 It the uses Tekton to build an image, publish it to the Container Registry and executes an argo sync to deploy the app.

 ![alt argo-flow-1](images/TektonArgoOpenShift.png)